squidarth/squidarth.github.io/_posts/2018-11-26-interview-tips.md

-of calls during the process, between chats with recruiters and technical phone screens, and subtracting the stress of having to hold a phone to your ear and accidentally muting yourself (happened to me a lot) will be super helpful
+of calls during the process, between chats with recruiters and technical phone screens, and subtracting the stress of having to hold a phone to your ear and accidentally muting yourself (happened to me a lot) will be super helpful.
 2. You will be asked to “Tell me about yourself” many times.
-It’s helpful to have a tight 90 second answer to this that you can tweak depending on the company that you are talking to
+It’s helpful to have a tight 90 second answer to this that you can tweak depending on the company that you are talking to.
 5. Read up as much as you can about companies before going into an interview, particularly before an onsite.
 Demonstrating knowledge about the company is really good signal about a